esnet/docker/PSlight/README.md

 See: https://code.google.com/p/perfsonar-ps/wiki/Level1and2Install
 This can be used to run perfSONAR RPMs on a Ubuntu or Debian host.

+First, edit ls_registration_daemon.conf with the information for your site.

-build the container (in the directory containing 'Dockerfile')
+Next, build the container (in the directory containing 'Dockerfile')
 >docker build -t ps_light .

 Run the container